amber5634/Diabetes-Prediction-using-Spark/README.md

 | min           | 0.0           | 0.0           |
 | max           | 1.0           | 1.0           |

-## Applying the predictions now for the training data set
+## Applying the predictions now for the test data set

 ```
 from pyspark.ml.evaluation import BinaryClassificationEvaluator